Lower Skagit GRP

 Crude oil and refined products contain a mix of hydrocarbons with varying properties; different types of crude oil and refined products will behave differently when spilled.
 Recent changes in oil production have led to an increase in the movement of Bakken light crude and diluted bitumen from Canada transported through the planning area via rail.

 Crude oil from the Bakken fields in North Dakota has properties similar to gasoline or diesel and poses a higher risk of fire because much of it will evaporate quickly into flammable vapors.
 Unlike gasoline, the heavier hydrocarbons in the crude will persist in the environment after the light ends evaporate or burn.
 Bitumen from the oil sands in Alberta, Canada, is heavy, almost asphalt-like until it is mixed with lighter oil products known as diluents to create diluted bitumen.
 Once mixed, the diluted bitumen will initially float on water after being spilled.
 Environmental conditions, such as the density of the receiving waters and sediment load of the receiving waters, will affect how long diluted bitumen floats.
-As the light diluents evaporate, the remaining heavy constituents may sink into the water column.
+As the light diluents evaporate, the remaining heavy constituents may sink into the water column (NASEM 2016).
 There are specific response actions recommended for non-floating oils, detailed in the Non-Floating Oil Spill Response Tool in the Northwest Area Contingency Plan (NWACP), Section 9412.

 Road Systems: Vehicle traffic on roadways pose an oil spill risk in areas where they run adjacent to the shorelines, or cross over lakes, rivers, creeks, and ditches that drain into the Skagit River.
 In the northern delta area, most roads are low-speed roads connecting farm communities, although Chuckanut Drive is a popular scenic route between Bellingham and Mount Vernon.
 Interstate 5 carries West Coast traffic between Canada and Mexico and poses the most significant risk of highway spills, due to the frequency of large tank trucks carrying a number of fuel types.
 State Highway 9 does not have the traffic capacity of I-5 but is more convenient to move between smaller upland communities, so there is potentially high use by logging trucks and local fuel trucks serving the inland communities north and south of Sedro-Woolley.